z3n-d3v/z3n-d3v/README.md

 <h4 align="left">What I do?</h4>
 <p>I mostly work on Rails and Javascript applications, usually more with React.
 But I am always open to a weird JS framework :)</p>
-<p>My core field of study is Product Design and UX.
+<p>My core fields of study is Product Design and UX.
 Always towards how to improve processes and workflows.</p>

 <h4>My current activity</h4>
 <ul>